 Can You Store Flammable Liquids and Corrosive Substances Together?

 In Australia, Class 3 Flammable Liquids and Class 8 Corrosive Substances are regarded as incompatible dangerous goods.
 This means that it is unsafe for these chemicals to be stored together.
-Flammable liquids and corrosive substances must be separated by at least 3 metres if they’re stored in a shared area – or the chemicals must be separately stored in compliant chemical cabinets that offer in-built segregation controls.
+Flammable liquids and corrosive substances must be separately stored in compliant chemical cabinets or segregated in a compliant store.
+Storage must provide in-built segregation controls such as separate spill containment sumps.
+Due to the ease of indoor storage with dedicated Safety Cabinets, we recommend choosing a Class 3 Flammable Liquids cabinet and another Class 8 Corrosive Storage Cabinet to keep these goods segregated.

 What are Flammable Liquids